himadri2324/Computer-IT-Fundamentals/README.md

 - Enterprise Troubleshooting
 - SOC Operations

-Each practical is designed to simulate real-world tasks commonly performed in enterprise environments.
+Each practical is designed to simulate real world tasks commonly performed in enterprise environments.

 ---